-The Elements of Great Guitar Phrasing - Part 1
+The Elements of Great Lead Guitar Phrasing - Part 1

 by Nick Layton

-The final essential element of great phrasing we will look at in this article is the area of ornamentation.
-Using ornaments in your playing can create excitement and variety in the notes you play.
+The final essential element of great lead guitar phrasing we will look at in this article is the area of ornamentation.
+Using guitar phrasing ornaments in your playing can create excitement and variety in the notes you play.
 In musical terms ornamentation refers to “embellishments and decorations, such as trills or grace notes, added to a melody.”
-You can think of them as ways to “dress up” your phrases and melodies, if you like.
+You can think of them as ways to “dress up” your lead guitar phrasing and melodies, if you like.

-One such ornament is called a trill.
+One such lead guitar phrasing ornament is called a trill.
 A trill is a rapid alteration of played notes, usually involving hammer-ons and pull-offs.
 Used extensively in classical music, trills are also very common now in rock guitar playing.
 Many of the classically influenced rock and metal guitarists of the 80’s such as Randy Rhoads and Yngwie Malmsteen incorporated trills into their playing to great effect.
-Again, the idea here is to add a little “spice” to the way you phrase your notes so that there is something interesting going on all the time.

-Another highly useful ornament that has been employed to great effect is the pick harmonic.
+Another highly useful lead guitar phrasing ornament that has been employed to great effect is the pick harmonic.
 A well placed pick harmonic can achieve a cool “squealing” effect on the guitar which makes the notes played sound higher in pitch and the notes stand out from the others because of this.
-Great players from George Lynch to Zakk Wylde and Joe Satriani have all used pick harmonics to spice up their own phrases in very expressive ways.
-In addition, playing natural harmonics found by touching the fingers over the frets at the 5th, 7th and 12th frets, plus a few others, can sound very expressive especially when combined with a guitar equipped with a whammy (tremelo) bar.
+Great players from George Lynch to Zakk Wylde and Joe Satriani have all used pick harmonics to spice up their own lead guitar phrasing in very expressive ways.
+In addition, playing natural harmonics found by touching the fingers over the frets at the 5th, 7th and 12th frets, plus a few others, can sound very expressive especially when combined with great guitar phrasing + a whammy (tremelo) bar.
 Amazing sounds can be achieved by combining harmonics with the bar - great examples of this can be heard all over the music of Steve Vai, Dimebag Darrell and Joe Satriani, among many others.
 There are more ornaments to explore but these are a good start for now.
-As with all techniques and ideas you don’t want to overuse any one thing, but rather strive to incorporate many different elements of great phrasing into your own style as possible.
-Here, we have only discussed 3 essential elements to great phrasing.
+As with all techniques and ideas you don’t want to overuse any one thing, but rather strive to incorporate many different elements of great lead guitar phrasing into your own style as possible.
+Here, we have only discussed 3 essential elements to great lead guitar phrasing.
 There are others and those will be investigated in part 2 of this article coming soon.

 Now, check out this killer lesson I have prepared for you: Guitar Lick Makeover - How To Transform Any Ordinary Guitar Phrase Into A Great Phrase